 Do you still believe in trickle-down?

 This post is partly motivated by a wider concern than buses and trains.
 Since the 1980s deregulation and privatisation of public services was intended to stimulate economic growth which would then ‘trickle down’ to the wider population.
-Global wealth has increased overall but we have now reached the point where 1% of the world’s population control more than 50% of its wealth – world poverty continues, and most people in the developed world feel less secure in the current economic order, leading to disillusionment with mainstream politics, the Brexit and the rise of outsiders like Donald Trump.
-In fact a 2015 YouGov survey8 found the majority of the UK population now believe trickle-down economics has failed.
+Global wealth has increased overall but we have now reached the point where 1% of the world’s population control more than 50% of its wealth – world poverty continues, and most people in the developed world feel less secure in the current economic order, leading to disillusionment with mainstream politics, Brexit and the rise of populism.
+In fact a 2015 YouGov survey3 found the majority of the UK population now believe trickle-down economics has failed.

-For many services, as with buses and trains, privatisation is not the most cost effective way of providing services – companies have to provide a service and make a profit – so the taxpayer is often subsidising profits that go to the already wealthy.
-As part the EU we faced the threat of the TTIP ‘trade’ deal, requiring EU governments to do more of the deregulation and privatisation that has already failed.
-The US makes similar deals conditional on trade with most nations, (ie The Transpacific Partnership TTP).
-Although Trump says he will scrap these deals I believe the corporate interest will win out, and with uncertainty post-Brexit any UK Government will find it hard to resist a hurriedly put together TTIP-UK.
+For many services, as with buses and trains, mass privatisation is not the most cost effective way of providing services – companies have to provide a service and make a profit – so the taxpayer is often subsidising profits that go to the already wealthy.

 I’m suggesting the creation of funds as described above, backed by the resources of individuals and groups with specific aims (for example environmental groups), may afford a way to keep in check a greater concentration of wealth and power to the wealthiest – for example, how about an ISA backed network of non-profit care homes for the elderly, using the advice and support of a group like Help the Aged?
 This is done by enabling efficient non-profit services to enter the marketplace, attracting more customers because quality of service not short term profit is their primary aim.